Sometimes we are asked just why executive coaching is important. Our most direct response is:

 The Johari Window For Understanding How Blind Spots Work

-We at Hallett Leadership greatly appreciate and frequently employ the Johari Window as a map to help clients understand what blind spots are.
-The window also provides the greater context for what can happen after the client shines the light of awareness into his or her blind spot.
+We at Hallett Leadership greatly appreciate and frequently employ the Johari Window as a map to help clients understand the nature of blind spots.
+The Johari Window also provides greater context for what can happen after the client shines the light of awareness into his or her blind spot.

 The more an executive opens up to new possibilities, and to learning what he or she doesn’t know he/she doesn’t know, they are available to feedback.
 Not only feedback from the coach, but also feedback from the entire team surrounding that executive.

-Through receiving feedback, learning to exchange feedback with others, and sharing more of his/her genuine nature (authenticity), content from the client’s blind spot begins moving into the public self box in the upper left corner.
+Through receiving feedback, learning to exchange feedback with others, and sharing more of his/her genuine nature (authenticity), content not only from the client’s blind spot, but also from the client’s hidden (or private) self begins moving into the public self box in the upper left corner.

 This process creates valuable opportunities for the executive client to learn more about him/herself, and grow in self awareness.
 Increased self awareness leads to improved relationships, communication, leadership outcomes, and executive effectiveness across the board.

 Bottom line: increased awareness leads to increased results.

 Simply put, self-awareness is the currency through which the executive acquires new leadership abilities and increased influence in the organization.

 It is common for people in all places at all times to experience insights, but not act on those insights.
 Those insights do not become reality.

 In this final stage of the learning and development process, the coach supports the client in acting effectively and productively upon new awarenesses and insights.